 Here is a basic summary of the scrap metal recycling process.

-This is the most recycled metal on the planet because of its simple recycling process.
-You can find it in numerous household items including washing machines, boilers and bathtubs.
+Iron is the most commonly used metal in the world, largely due to it being the main constituent of the alloy steel.
+It is a ferrous metal that is widely available, strong, and cheap.
+This metal is also the most recycled metal on the planet because of its simple recycling process.
+You can find it in numerous household items including washing machines, boilers, and bathtubs.

 Lead has corrosion resistance and excellent malleability features which make it a perfect material for industry.
 It is pliable, soft, and heavy so it tends to be used for things such as pipes and wheel weights.